Dark Blades: Publication history

 Standard Games and Publications published the complex fantasy wargame Cry Havoc! in 1981, and over the next four years released a number of supplements and expansions including Samurai Blades, and Siege.
-In 1986, Standard published Dark Blades, designed by Chris Bayliss and Andy McKay, as an introductory wargame for players new to the hobby.
+In 1986, Standard published Dark Blades, designed by Chris Baylis and Andy McKay, as an introductory wargame for players new to the hobby.

 Standard later published an expansion set for Dark Blades that included new rules, extra spell cards, terrain cut-outs, and over 20 scenarios, some of them requiring use of Standard's other Cry Havoc products.

 Reception

 In the December 1986 edition of White Dwarf #84, Robert Neville called Dark Blades a good move towards "a good, simple beginner's fantasy board wargame."
 He thought the game was "fast and simple to play, but has enough flexibility to cope with sophisticated manoeuvers and combatants with special powers."
 His one complaint about the game was how attached it was to the story about the hero Dark Blades, which he thought "drags the rest of the game with it [...] this game would be far more universal if the background wasn't there."
 He concluded that the game was "a good try but limited by a rather tacky background; but if you really can't wait for the real thing to come along this is for you."